-Before you leave, I wanted to let you know that socks play a key role in keeping your kids’ feet healthy.
+Before you leave, I wanted to let you know that socks play a key role in keeping your toddler’s feet healthy.

 The Best Socks for Toddlers? – Seamless and Breathable

-The reason why I mention this is that I have seen several parents that allow their kids to wear their shoes without socks, and this can lead to the formation of bacteria inside the shoes.
+I have seen several parents that allow their toddlers to wear their shoes without socks, and this can lead to the formation of bacteria inside the shoes.

-I always recommend parents to always make sure that their kids are wearing socks with their shoes, since they act as a barrier between your kids’ feet and the shoes and prevent the buildup of bacteria inside the shoes.
+I always recommend parents make sure that their kids are wearing socks with their shoes, as they act as a barrier between your kids’ feet and the shoes and prevent the buildup of bacteria inside the shoes.